rozelie/Baseball-Stats/README.md

   - calculate SOPS: SOBP + OPS
   - add list of sorted correlations to correlations display
   - calculate correlation matrix between all other stats at the player and team level for a season

-- deployment
-  - publish yearly data to S3 to be able to be retrieved in deployed instance
-  - build out Terraform infrastructure

 - testing
   - seasonal calculations